 - Intensive Outpatient Programs (IOP): With our intensive outpatient program, you continue living at home while receiving treatment.
 Rather than sleep at our facility, you commute to various treatments and therapies on a daily or weekly basis.
 This allows you to continue working and maintaining important relationships with your loved ones while you heal.

 - Partial Hospitalization Programs (PHP): Our partial hospitalization program is a slightly more intensive treatment option for those in need of a higher level of support in overcoming addiction.
 With PHP, you still sleep at home, but you spend a significant amount of time attending intensive treatments and therapy sessions at our facility.

 Our programs offer an all-encompassing approach to your physical, mental, and emotional wellness.
 Along with the support of our family and yours, you will receive the tools and skills you need to navigate difficult situations, avoid drug-use triggers, and prevent or manage relapse.
 We strive to help our clients achieve long-term sobriety so that they can go on to live healthy, happy, and meaningful lives.

 Speak to a Member of Our Family Today

-If you would like to learn more about our cocaine addiction treatments in Knoxville, we encourage you to get in touch with a member of the Tennessee Wellness Center family today.
+If you would like to learn more about our cocaine addiction treatments or other drug addiction treatments in Knoxville, we encourage you to get in touch with a member of the Tennessee Wellness Center family today.
 Taking the first step can be difficult but knowing that healing is possible can help you on the path to recovery.

 Our team is ready to help you navigate the entire process.
 We will handle all of the details so that you can focus on your well-being and the well-being of your family.
 Reach out to us today to learn more about the admissions process or simply to obtain more information.